 Medicinal Uses of Anise / Pimpinella anisum

 Anise seeds are aromatic and sweet.
 They have warming taste.
 The seeds contain essential oil which is stimulant, carminative, and expectorant.
-The seeds are indicated in dyspepsia, flatulence, diarrhoea, and dropsy (Abnormal accumulation of serous fluid in cellular tissues or body cavities).
+The seeds are indicated in dyspepsia, flatulence, diarrhea, and dropsy (Abnormal accumulation of serous fluid in cellular tissues or body cavities).

-In folk medicine, Anise is used internally for whooping cough, flatulence, colic-like pain, as a digestive, for menstruation disturbances, liver disease and tuberculosis.
+In folk medicine, Anise is used internally for whooping cough, flatulence, colic-like pain, as a digestive, for menstruation disturbances, the liver disease and tuberculosis.
 In homeopathic anise is used for shoulder pain and lumbago.
-The seeds are given in form of seeds, powder, infusion or tea to increase milk secretion, promote menstruation, facilitate birth, alleviate symptoms of the male climacteric and increase libido.
+The seeds are given in the form of seeds, powder, infusion or tea to increase milk secretion, promote menstruation, facilitate birth, alleviate symptoms of the male climacteric and increase libido.

 1- Flatulence and colicky pain